MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 ### Allocate credits

-By default, the credits are unallocated and available as a pool on the tenant which can be used on any environment.
+By default, the credits are unallocated and available as a pool on the tenant, which can be used on any environment.
 The administrator can restrict usage by allocating all credits to specific environments.

 > [!NOTE]
 > This is how administrators stay in control of *where* AI is used in their organization and, with the role assignments described in [Roles and security in AI Builder](security.md#roles), *who* is using it.